hansonkd/puff/book/Deepstack.md

 # What is Puff?

 Puff is a batteries included "deep stack" for Python.
 It's an experiment to minimize the barrier between Python and Rust to unlock the full potential of high level languages.
 Build your own Runtime using standard CPython and extend it with Rust.
-Imagine if GraphQL, Postgres, Redis and PubSu, Distributed Tasks were part of the standard library.
+Imagine if GraphQL, Postgres, Redis and PubSub were part of the standard library.
 That's Puff.

 The old approach for integrating Rust in Python would be to make a Python package that uses rust and import it from Python.
 This approach has some flaws as the rust packages can't cooperate.
 Puff gives Rust its own layer, so you can build a cohesive set of tools in Rust that all work flawlessly together without having to re-enter Python.